carueda/tscfg/readme.md

 so the familiar syntax/format (as supported by Typesafe Config) is still used.
 With this input the tool generates corresponding POJO classes.

+Why the trouble if you can simply access the properties with Typesafe Config directly? -- see FAQ below.

 ## configuration spec